stevenbenner/stevenbenner.com/src/content/posts/2010-01-25-building-a-home-network-attached-storage-server-part-2-raid-setup.md

 #### OpenSolaris ZFS file system

-The OpenSolaris [ZFS file system](https://en.wikipedia.org/wiki/ZFS) is the most intriguing RAID option I’ve seen.
+The OpenSolaris [<abbr title="Zettabyte File System">ZFS</abbr>](https://en.wikipedia.org/wiki/ZFS) is the most intriguing RAID option I’ve seen.
 It is a form of software RAID that is reportedly very fast, and very smart.
 After doing some reading on the ZFS file system and it’s native support and very smooth implementation for RAID, I was really interested.
 It’s been quite some time since I worked on a Solaris system so there would have been an extra learning curve, but in the end I dropped this option for the same reason as Ubuntu.
 It doesn’t have SMB2.

 If you don’t plan on using Windows machines as the clients for the NAS, and don’t mind dealing with the quirks of Solaris, then this is my recommendation.
 ZFS is a very cool system and they are constantly improving it.